UWPCE-PythonCert/PythonCertDevel/source/modules/GitWorkflow.rst

 Now you can begin your work:

-create a dir to the Exercise in:
+create a dir to do the Exercise in:

 ``$ mkdir mailroom``